 Interstitial.
 Full-screen message with flexible design and interactivity.

 Web interstitial.
 Full-screen message from the web that is opened in a web view.
 Similar to Interstitial.

-Rich interstitial.
+Floating interstitial.
 Interstitial message with HTML compatibility and two buttons.

 Banner.
 Customizable banner at top of screen.
 Good for short messages that you don’t want to cover the center screen of your app.

 Star rating.
 A survey to gather quick feedback from your users.
 You can present a single question at any time about a product they bought, a new feature they tried, or a video they just watched.